Stronger, healthier communities

 We support a range of great UK charities

 Every year, we donate at least 1% of our pre-tax profits to The Greggs Foundation which aims to build stronger, healthier communities in the areas where Greggs operates.
-We also support charity partners including BBC Children in Need, North of England Children’s Cancer Research, The Disasters Emergency Committee, and the Royal British Legion’s Poppy Appeal.
+We also support charity partners including BBC Children in Need, Children's Cancer North, The Disasters Emergency Committee, and the Royal British Legion’s Poppy Appeal.
 With the help of our customers and colleagues, we are able to do even more.
 Our customers and colleagues raise millions every year!

 The Greggs Pledge